uisautomation/hydra-consent-app/doc/ucamoauth2consent.rst

-The :any:`test suite settings <settings_testsuite>` overrides the ``TEST_RUNNER`` setting to point to :py:class:`~project_name.test.runner.BufferedTextTestRunner`.
+The :any:`test suite settings <settings_testsuite>` overrides the ``TEST_RUNNER`` setting to point to :py:class:`~ucamoauth2consent.test.runner.BufferedTextTestRunner`.
 This runner captures output to stdout and stderr and only reports the output if a test fails.
 This helps make our tests a little less noisy.

-.. autoclass:: project_name.test.runner.BufferedDiscoverRunner
+.. autoclass:: ucamoauth2consent.test.runner.BufferedDiscoverRunner

-.. autoclass:: project_name.test.runner.BufferedTextTestRunner
+.. autoclass:: ucamoauth2consent.test.runner.BufferedTextTestRunner